-2. Watchguard 4RE in-car cameras.
+1. Watchguard 4RE in-car cameras.
 Each DMV patrol vehicle is equipped with an in-car video and audio recorder camera system.
 The current DVD cameras DMV has been using are outdated and obsolete; parts are no longer available to repair them.
-DMV is in the process of updating all in-car camera systems by the end of FFY2021.
-DMV would like to replace three existing 4RE cameras that are already several years old in FFY2022.
+DMV is updating all in-car camera systems.
+DMV would like to replace three existing 4RE cameras that are already several years old in FFY2023.
 Included in this cost are warranties and all the hardware required for installation.
 Each camera is \$4920.00, the additional cables/warranty bring the per unit cost to \$5300.00 each.
 This practice will allow DMV to get into a normal replacement cycle where components, such as in-car cameras, are rotated out before becoming obsolete and inoperable.
+DMV is also budgeting for 3 additional units for the potential certification of 3 current DMV sworn Inspectors.
+These Inspectors do not currently do any MCSAP activities and may be trained to Level III certification level to augment CMV traffic enforcement and fixed site detail efforts.
+These units will be prorated at the same rate as the vehicles for these positions.

-Watchguard 4RE in-car cameras \$5300.00 each X 3 = \$15,900.00 X 40% = \$6,360.00 (Per unit cost exceeds \$5,000)

-Watchguard 4RE in-car cameras \$5300.00 each X 3 BIL funded Inspectors= \$15,900.00 X 60%= \$9,540.00
+Watchguard 4RE in-car cameras \$5300.00 each X 3 = \$15,900.00 X 40% = \$6,360.00 (Per unit cost exceeds \$5,000) Watchquard 4RE in-car cameras \$5300.00 each X 3 = \$15,900.00 X 15% = \$2,385.00 (Per unit cost exceeds \$5,000)

-3.If approved, DMV will be installing permanent remote-activated truck inspection open/closed signs with flashing beacon lights.
+2. DMV will be installing permanent remote-activated truck inspection open/closed signs with flashing beacon lights.
 These signs are activated and deactivated remotely via an app.
 Vermont currently has 5 of these permanent signs in use that AOT installed during a scheduled sign replacement project on I91.
 DMV has checked with Federal Highway, and there aren't any more scheduled truck detail sign replacement projects for several more years.
 Although the signs are in place with flashing lights, Inspectors must physically activate and deactivate the lights at the sign via a switch.
+DMV is anticipating the funding for 13 sites on the Interstate Highway System to be outfitted with these signs in FY2022 CVSP, so DMV is requesting funding for 5 additional sites on the Interstate or State Highways.

 Currently, DMV Inspectors place three portable, 100% MCSAP funded signs at truck inspection locations.
 See supplies for a description of these signs.
 These portable signs are how CMV drivers are alerted to open truck inspection areas.
 Especially on busy Interstates, DMVs current portable sign practice is unsafe for Inspectors and drivers on the highways.
 Inspectors are required to keep these portable signs in their vehicles, set them up at the beginning of a shift, and take them down after.
 To maximize inspections, DMV targets heavy CMV traffic times, which also correlates with heavy commuter hours.
 One of the most dangerous things Inspectors encounter is the responsibility of deploying or picking up the portable signs in heavy commuter traffic, often on narrow shoulders, which during inclement weather remain slippery or water, snow, or ice-covered long after storms have passed.
-DMV has had several Inspectors injured while handling portable signs roadside, including one who has been out of work for over 3.5 years.
+DMV has had Inspectors injured while handling portable signs roadside in the past.